History of Hamburg: 20th century

 With Albert Ballin as its director the Hamburg-America Line became the world's largest transatlantic shipping company around the start of the 20th century, and Hamburg was also home to shipping companies to South America, Africa, India and East Asia.
 Hamburg became a cosmopolitan metropolis based on worldwide trade.
 Hamburg was the port for most Germans and Eastern Europeans to leave for the New World and became home to trading communities from all over the world (like a small Chinatown in Altona, Hamburg).

-In 1903, the world's first organised club for social and family nudism, Freilichtpark (Free-Light Park) was opened in Hamburg.
+In 1903, the world's first organised club for social and family nudism, Freilichtpark (Open-air Park) was opened in Hamburg.
 It was located on a lake formed by the Alster River in the southern part of the city, adjoining a bathing beach.
 After World War I Germany lost her colonies and Hamburg lost many of its trade routes.

 German Revolution

-After the November Revolution, the Workers' and Soldiers' Councils took the city administrations under their control.
+After the November Revolution, the workers' and soldiers' councils took the city administrations under their control.
 They agreed to hold a free, equal and secret-ballot election on March 16, 1919.
 There were 6 elections in total from 1919 to 1933.
 In the first election, SPD and DDP agreed to form a coalition.
 However, populist sentiments were rising after WWI and the Great Depression, and the relatively centrist SPD quickly lost grounds.
 In the last election, the NSDAP got 35% of the vote and the KPD got 15% of the vote.
 This paves the way for the subsequent Nazi ruling.

 The Communist movement in Hamburg led a short-lived "Sparticist" revolt that was quickly repressed in 1919.